The

 modern Europe

-a collection of masterpieces of Italian painting from
+a collection of masterpieces of Italian painting

 every period (Giotto